bca-95/hclust/README.md

   The cutoff_min define the maximal distance between two points to be considered similar.
   If cutoff_min is not specified, a random value is picked to initiate the optimization of cutoff_min.
 - iteration : int (50, default)<br>
   Number of iteration to optimize the cutoff_min.
-It stops when the min_number_data is reached, or when 36% of the data becomes outliers.
+It stops when the min_number_data is met, or when 36% of the data becomes outliers.
 - method : {'ward', 'single', 'complete', 'average'} ('ward', default)<br>
   This is a linkage method to compute distance between clusters
 - return_features : MDAnalysis syntaxes ('protein', default) <br>